-Provide output from the Page Speed Insights tool
+Provide the output from the Page Speed Insights tool

 Include Details On Time on Site and Bounce rate

 Is your site content “sticky”?
 That’s what you attempt to answer in this section.
 The pages that are at the core of your client’s site deserve your focus for analyses on time on site and bounce rate.
-The pages where you expect your visitors to spend a considerable amount of time on are the key.
+The pages where you expect your visitors to spend a considerable amount of time are the key.
 Your content should make visitors stick on and spend time on the site.
-Landing pages with a number of outbound links and pass through pages for content should not be any cause of worry with regards to time on site and bounce rate.
+Landing pages with a number of outbound links and pass-through pages for content should not be any cause of worry with regard to time on site and bounce rate.

 Use Rankings Data Intelligently